emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 Differentiation: Your app could blend editorial-style reviews with real-time user moods and preferences to create dynamic, evolving content that personalizes suggestions.

+## Technologies I Might Use

+### 1. Project Platform:

+The platform I am targetting to develop for my project is a Web Application that focuses on helping users find food spots by mood, cuisine type, ambiance preferences, and other unique experiences like a food map, showing trending places based on location.

+### 2. Programming Languages:

+- JavaScript (with Node.js) would be the most versatile choice for building both the frontend and backend of your web app, especially if you want real-time interactivity and live updates.

+- Python (with Django or Flask) is excellent if your project involves AI features like mood-based suggestions, given its rich ecosystem of libraries for machine learning and data science.

+- Ruby on Rails and PHP (with Laravel) are strong for quick development and getting an MVP out, though they may struggle with real-time, high-performance needs without additional tools.

+- Java and Go are perfect for scalability and performance, especially for complex backend systems, but might be overkill if you’re looking for rapid iteration and simpler features at first.